 Octopin then provides analytics based on which content is the most engaging and it gives you information on your audience.
 It can tell you which traffic from Pinterest relates to purchases in e-commerce stores, and it compares your performance with the performance of your competitors.
 This can help you to see what works for other brands, so you can improve your own success!
 Useful for competitor benchmarking.

-Understanding what happens on your Pinterest account helps you to optimize your pins and pin boards to get the best engagement and highest conversions.
+This Pinterest analytics guide was meant to help you understand what is happening on your Pinterest account so you can optimize your pins and pin boards to get the best engagement and highest conversions.

-At the same time, knowing how Pinterest users interact with your site enables you to choose images for your blog posts that are likely to attract the most pins (and therefore backlinks, exposure and conversions) and boost your success.
+It also gave you some useful tips on how to track Pinterest users’ interactions with your site so you can choose images for your blog posts that are likely to attract the most pins (and therefore backlinks, exposure and conversions) and boost your success.

-Which of the tools above appeal to you?
+Which of the tools we talked about appeal to you?
 Which features would you use the most?

 Tell us in the comments!